 Transect B was interpolated using a linear interpolation in order to avoid over deepening between the widely spaced points.
-The bedrock profile in close proximity to the roche moutonnée indicates the existence of a bedrock platform at a depth of 5-8 m, followed by a drop of the bedrock to a depth of 30 m under ground (cf. GPR04_6) below the moraine deposits.
-At the crossing with transect A another bedrock platform at 5-10m depth is visible (SR05_4, SR05_5).
-Towards the valley bottom in the centre of the Hungerlitaelli seismic refraction soundings detected the bottom of the regolith at 30 m (Profile X-location 800 m, SR05_15).
+The bedrock profile in close proximity to the roche moutonnée indicates the existence of the bedrock surface at a depth of 5-8 m, followed by a drop of the bedrock to a depth of 30 m under ground below the moraine deposits.
+At the crossing with transect A the bedrock surface is detected at 5-10 m depth.
+Towards the valley bottom in the centre of the Hungerlitaelli seismic refraction soundings detected the bottom of the regolith at 30 m (Profile X-location 800 m).
 In between these two locations an additional bedrock point underneath the onset of a rock glacier was assumed to be situated at a depth of 10 m.
-Further down the valley, a depth of 30 m was assumed at position 1100 m serving as an interpolation point in between SR05_15 the next depth information backed up by geophysics (1310 m, GPR04_1).
-GPR04_1 starts at the valley floor next to a protalus rock glacier and runs across the rock glacier and onto a talus cone.
-Though, the radar waves couldn't detect the bedrock without doubt here, a minimum depth of 25 m was assumed according to the maximum wave penetration.
-Towards the exit of the hanging valley, where the relict rock glacier crosses the trough shoulder, a sediment thickness of 15 m was used, based on a correspondent ER survey (ER04_6) next to the southern margin of the relict rock glacier.
+Further down the valley, a depth of 30 m was assumed at position 1100 m serving as an interpolation point in between SR05_15 the next depth information backed up by geophysics (1310 m, GPR04 1).
+GPR04 1 starts at the valley floor next to a protalus rock glacier and runs across the rock glacier and onto a talus cone.
+Though, the radar waves could not detect the bedrock without doubt here, a minimum depth of 25 m was assumed according to the maximum wave penetration depth.
+Towards the exit of the hanging valley, where the relict rock glacier crosses the trough shoulder, a sediment thickness of 15 m was used, based on a correspondent ER survey (ER04 6) next to the southern margin of the relict rock glacier.
 The rock glacier tongue on the trough wall rises only 5-8 m above the neighbouring surface.
 A sediment thickness is assumed to be 10 m for this part of the rock glacier, as the relict rock glacier may have collapsed substantially and did not erode much of its underlying base material while still active.